Germicidal UV-C Applications > Home/Residential UV-C Systems > Well Water Contamination

 Well Water Quality Concerns

 There are two areas of drinking water concern — those dealing with safety for consumption, and those dealing with aesthetic issues such as taste, color, and odor.
-Contamination that can pose health risks is often naked to the human eye.
+Contamination that can pose health risks is often invisible to the naked eye.
 Aesthetic issues are rarely indicative of impurities that create health concerns.

 An Economical & Rapid Disinfection Method

 Ultraviolet technology is an economical and rapid method of disinfection.
 Germicidal ultraviolet lamps, also known as UV-C lamps, emit ultraviolet rays at 254 nanometers.
 This level is lethal to bacteria that may be present in your water such as E. coli, virus, mold, and cysts like Cryptosporidium.

 SANITRON®, MINIPURE®, MIGHTY★PURE®, and Bio-Logic® UV Water Disinfection Systems are quality-engineered, manufactured by Atlantic Ultraviolet Corporation®, and easy to install and use.
 They provide continuous disinfection of your water with minimal maintenance — occasional quartz sleeve cleaning and bulb replacement about once a year or every 10,000 hours.
 A stainless steel chamber houses the UV-C lamp, so there is no risk of exposure.
 Successful disinfection depends on the unobstructed path of ultraviolet wavelengths through the water, and on the proper dose of UV light needed in order to virtually eradicate the particular organisms.
 To compare all models, view and download our UV Water Purifier Comparison Chart.

 In 2009, the U.S. Geological Survey (USGS) studied the water quality of over 2,000 private wells to measure the existence and extent of contamination.
 The study found that about 23 percent of them did have at least one contaminant at a level of potential health concern.”